 Excess noise can be distracting to a computer user.
 Excessive noise around a workstation can be filtered out using portable panels and partitions, double glazing on windows, noise cancelling headphones, and the like.
-You can also download specialist software, such as ChatterBlocker which purports to reduce distraction from nearby conversations by blurring it using a blend of soothing nature sounds, music and background chatter.
+You can also download specialist software (such as ChatterBlocker) which purports to cancel out peripheral noises by placing sounds similar to the older Muzac played in elevators and department stores.